My mom’s secret recipe for creating the best pork dumplings. The dumplings are juicy, tender and taste so good even without any dipping sauce!

-- Combine ground pork, shrimp, ginger, light soy sauce, Shaoxing wine, sesame oil, salt, and white pepper in a large bowl.
-Stir with a spatula until the ingredients are well combined.
+- Combine ground pork, shrimp, ginger, light soy sauce, Shaoxing wine, salt, and white pepper in a large bowl.
+Stir with a spatula until the ingredients are well combined and form a sticky paste.
+Thorough mixing is essential here, so your dumpling filling will stay together when you wrap dumplings.
 Cover with a plastic wrapper and allow to marinate in fridge until you’re ready to wrap the dumplings.

 - Cut 6 to 8 pieces napa cabbage leaves (just enough to line the steamer) and keep for later.
 Cut the rest of the cabbage into small cubes and set aside.